-DT 500 MAG: – there are plenty of creative spots in your work, tell us more about your creative circle?
+DT 500 MAG: – there are plenty of creative spots in your work, tell us more about your crew?

 ” Precision is good.
-It gives clarity on something that is waiting to be done.
+It gives clarity to something that is waiting to be done.
 When you work with someone, the most important tool is the dynamic between you..”

-DT 500 MAG: – Can you describe your rare vocal decibel?
+DT 500 MAG: – Can you describe your rare vocal decibels?

 SOHO: – My studio inspires me.
 The water next to my home.
 The community in Mayhem.
 The beautiful souls in Warehouse9.